lucascurti/angular-cheatsheet/docs/built-in-directives.md

 ```
 `NgFor` is a _repeater_ directive — a way to present a list of items.
 You define a block of HTML that defines how a single item should be displayed.
 You tell Angular to use that block as a template for rendering each item in the list.

+To customize the default tracking algorithm, `NgForOf` supports `trackBy` option.
+`trackBy` takes a function which has two arguments: `index` and `item`.
+If `trackBy` is given, Angular tracks changes by the return value of the function.
+It's useful for improving performance on long lists.

 ### NgSwitch
 ```html
 <div [ngSwitch]="currentHero.emotion">